world-federation-of-advertisers/cross-media-measurement/src/main/kotlin/org/wfanet/measurement/loadtest/README.md

 ## Set up

-*   Default spanner instance is QA instance in the Open Measurement GCP account.
+*   Default spanner instance is QA instance in the Cross-Media Measurement GCP account.
     You can spin up local Spanner cluster and provide;

     --spanner-emulator-host=localhost:8080